supunsandeeptha/SocialFootPrintIndex/README.md

 # SocialFootPrintIndex
-Microservice to read from a Json File and Process the Json Object, allow users to view using a API end point
+Microservice to read from a Json File and Process the Json File, Store the necessary data in the database and allow users to view using a API end point